Kurento/kurento/source/features/logging.rst

      export GST_DEBUG="3,Kurento*:4,kms*:4,sdp*:4,webrtc*:4,*rtpendpoint:4,rtp*handler:4,rtpsynchronizer:4,agnosticbin:4"

-From there, one can add these other values which will expand from the default one:
+From that baseline, one can add any other values to extend the amount of information that gets logged:

 - Event MediaFlow{In,Out} state changes